 After the crisis struck, the Fed embarked on bond purchases to try to drive down long-term rates and help the economy recover from the Great Recession.
 Even after its new bond purchases end, the Fed has said it will maintain its existing holdings, which means it will continue to put downward pressure on rates.

-Besides discussing short-term rates, Fed officials this week are likely debating how to unwind their investment holdings.
+Besides discussing short-term rates, Fed officials likely debated how to unwind their investment holdings.
 They face a delicate task in shrinking the portfolio to more normal levels without destabilizing markets.
 The Fed's bond purchases allowed it to inject money into the financial system, which wound up as reserves held by banks and helped keep loan rates low.